DanielMartensson/MataveID/README.md

 Disadvantages:
  - Difficult to read and understand
- - Does not include impulse, frequency, closed loop and nonlinear identification
+ - Does not include impulse, frequency and nonlinear identification
  - Does not include filtering, statistics and other types of modeling techniques

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/subspace_methods_for_system_identification.jpg)